gisuNasr/vue-ant-design-admin/README.md

 ## Installation

-clone or download this project to to the projects folder and run "npm i" you can serve this project on your localhost with "npm run serve" build for production with "npm run build"
+clone or download this project go to the projects folder and run "npm i" you can serve this project on your localhost with "npm run serve" build for production with "npm run build"